DETAILED ACTION

 Therefore, it would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains could recognize the advantage of modifying the proposed teachings of Karabutov above by incorporating the proposed teachings of Hendy above to perform such a modification to provide a method and apparatus for encoding/decoding that is capable of implementing wherein modifying a merge candidate motion vector of the current block as well as to the solve the problem in a case where there is growing demand on high-resolution, high-quality images such as High Definition (HD) images and Ultra High Definition (UHD) images in various application fields as taught by Hendry (see Hendry, paragraph [0002]), thus enhancing video quality and improving video compression efficiency.

-Although Karabutov discloses a device (see fig. 2 unit 20) and method for video decoding (see paragraphs [0169] and [0171]) and a device for video encoding (see fig. 2 unit 20) comprising: a processor (see fig. 1B unit 46, paragraph [0093]) configured to: modify a motion information refinement table (see paragraph [0161], e.g., “reordering MMVD distance table”) based on at least Motion Vector Predictors (MVP) associated with a current block (see paragraph [0049] and [0249], e.g., “MVP candidate of a current block of a current picture”); and decode the current block (see fig. 2 and/or fig. 3, paragraph [0132] and [0189]), the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that modifying values in a motion information refinement table as specified in the amended claim.
+Although Karabutov discloses a device (see fig. 2 unit 20) and method for video decoding (see paragraphs [0169] and [0171]) and a device for video encoding (see fig. 2 unit 20) comprising: a processor (see fig. 1B unit 46, paragraph [0093]) configured to: generate a motion information refinement table (see paragraph [0161], e.g., “reordering MMVD distance table”) based on at least Motion Vector Predictors (MVP) associated with a current block (see paragraph [0049] and [0249], e.g., “MVP candidate of a current block of a current picture”); and decode the current block (see fig. 2 and/or fig. 3, paragraph [0132] and [0189]), the combination of teachings of Karabutov and Hendry fails to explicitly disclose such that to generate a new motion information refinement table comprising modified values based on at least Motion Vector Predictors (MVP) associated with a current block as specified in the amended claim.

 As per claim [102], the method of claim 101, is analogous to claim 96, which is performed by claim 102.